chfoo/callfunc/README.md

 On MacOS, use `DYLD_LIBRARY_PATH` instead of `LD_LIBRARY_PATH`.

+Additionally on MacOS, `otool` can be used to show what your application or `callfunc.hdll` wants to load. `install_name_tool` can be used to change the location of where a binary expects to load dependant shared libraries.

 When using the precompiled libraries provided by this project on recent versions of MacOS, they need to be manually approved to load by deleting the quarantine attribute such as `xattr -d com.apple.quarantine callfunc.hdll`.

 ### Library installation